indieprotocol/whitepaper/whitepaper.md

 #### Staking
 Although the user stake doesn't generate any yield, by having a stake the creator becomes more influential in the platform.
 Also, the creators published content will become more valuable with more stake, thus helping it reach new highs in the network ranking and achieve higher rewards.
+When unstaking, there will be a cool down period of 4 weeks, during which the stake will not be taken into account for the protocol.
+After that period, the liquid core utility token IND will appear in the users balance automatically.

 #### Other Contributions not Rewarded
 The end users of the digital media content will not necessarily have an account at the Indie Protocol network, so interactions and likes on the frontends are completely content distributor dependent.
 They will submit those statistics back to Indie Protocol in an asynchronous manner, just for display and sorting purposes, but they won't have any weight in the rewards.